octol/grandpa-accountable-safety/doc/src/example.md

 \text{Round 1, prevotes} = \lbrace \text{Alice} = 1, \text{Bob} = 1, \text{Dave} = 5 \rbrace.
 $$

-### Step 3
+## Step 3

-Q to all precommit voters in the commit for block 2: what prevotes have you seen for round 1?
+Question to all precommit voters in the commit for block 2:

+> What prevotes have you seen for round 1?

-A: all three voters respond with
+All three voters respond with

 $$
 \text{Round 1, prevotes} = \lbrace \text{Alice} = 4, \text{Bob} = 4, \text{Carol} = 2 \rbrace.